On the Role of Search Budgets in Model-Based Software Refactoring Optimization: Research Questions

 \subsubsection{RQ2.1: Do different time budgets significantly affect performance and reliability of the software models produced by search-based refactoring algorithms?}

-Another viewpoint on the difference among the algorithms is the actual quality of the computed solutions in terms of the non-functional properties of interest.
-To visually inspect this aspect, we relied on scatter plots comparing \perfq and \reliability, because these objectives are the non-functional properties to be improved through the refactoring and optimization process.
+To visually assess differences among the algorithms in the quality (non-functional properties.) of the computed solutions, we relied on scatter plots comparing \perfq and \reliability.
 Along this line, \Cref{fig:byalgo_scatter} depicts the three \computedP when varying the time budget of all three genetic algorithms for both case studies.
-At a glance, we can observe a more densely populated \computedP for \ccm than for \ttbs, while \ttbs showed a more evident trend towards the top-right corner (the optimization direction for improving both objectives).
-Regarding the \computedP for \ccm, a horizontal clustering was observed for the three search budgets.
+At a glance, we can observe a more densely populated \computedP for \ccm than for \ttbs, while \ttbs showed a more evident trend towards the top-right corner (the objective optimization direction).
+Regarding the \computedP for \ccm, a horizontal clustering (with three bands) was observed for the three search budgets.
 The cluster that lies around $0.8$ for \reliability is always more populated than the other two clusters: one between $0.4$ and $0.6$, and the other between $0.0$ and $0.2$, approximately.
-There is no evident motivation for the horizontal clustering of \ccm.
-We conjecture that the characteristics of the \ccm model, which has a more complex behavior than \ttbs, prevent the algorithms from reaching higher \reliability values for the search budgets we considered.
-Also, the \ccm solution space seems to be less homogeneous, with feasible solutions that are inherently clustered.
+Also, the \ccm solution space seems to be less homogeneous than \ttbs.
+There is no evident motivation for the clustering pattern of \ccm.
+We conjecture that the characteristics of the \ccm model, which has a more complex behavior than \ttbs (in terms of numbers of components and interfaces), affect the behavior of the algorithms.